kaikaew13/manganato-cli/README.md

 # manganato-cli

-Unofficial Manganato's manga downloader CUI written in Go.
+Unofficial Manganato's manga downloader CUI and CLI written in Go.

 **note:** currently works on Mac and Linux, for Windows, please run via Docker and WSL (see [docker](#for-docker))